Illinois Walter White look-alike still at-large after international exposure

 GALESBURG, Ill.
-(KWQC) – Todd W. Barrick, Jr. is a man police are seeking for probation violation in Galesburg, a city of 32,000 people in west-central Illinois.
+(KWQC) – Todd W. Barrick, Jr., is a man being sought by police for probation violation in Galesburg, a city of 32,000 people in west-central Illinois.

 (Galesburg Police)